Top 25 best action games for Android phones and tablets

 They aren't a specific genre.
 Head the said genre's section of the Google Play Store, and you'll find all manner of shooters, beat-'em-ups, platformers, and arcade oddities.
 The term signifies something altogether more visceral.
 A feeling of empowerment and aggression.

 To put it a little more crudely, if you're getting your virtual kicks through some form of real-time violence, then you're probably playing one.
 That doesn't really narrow things down all that much, does it?
 Thankfully, we have a handy list of exceptional Android action games to help with that.

 A truly awesome roguelike hack and slasher that you can play single-handed, but that doesn't lack in strategy or depth.
-This is a game with brains as well as brawn.
+This is the one with brains as well as brawn.
 The added strategic element offers the game enough to give you something to look forward to with each passing moment, and the graphics make it wildly enjoyable to do so.

-It's quite an underrated game, and if you get to play it, you'll quickly fall in love with it.
+It's quite an underrated title, and if you get to play it, you'll quickly fall in love with it.
 It's a great Android action game that we'd suggest trying out on your tablet - the bigger the screen, the better!
-We've already got an Immortal Rogue review, but if you want some additional tips on the game, make sure you read these essential combat tips!

 Guns of Boom